 Yoga sun salutation sequence for beginners

-Yoga sun salutation sequence for beginners is a great deal to start with.
+Sun salutation is a great warmup session to start with for any other yoga or exercise.
 Many of us who want to initiate the yoga practice at home and do not know what and how to conduct first can surely take guidance from this sequence of poses.